privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 Here's an uncomfortable truth: fixing the security vulnerability likely requires compromising some privacy guarantees.

-The most robust fix (sending passport cryptographic proofs to the server) reveals your nationality.
+The most robust fix (sending passport cryptographic proofs to the server) reveals the full MRZ content including your name and document number.
 This is a meaningful privacy reduction compared to the current design where only your birth date leaves your device.

 This creates a genuine tension.
 The privacy-first design is insecure.
 The secure design is less private.
 There may not be a perfect solution, only tradeoffs that need to be made transparently and with informed consent from citizens.